 Perhaps the most frequently asked question by visitors to the Lincoln Memorial Shrine is “Why is there a Lincoln museum in Redlands, California?”
 The answer lies in the remarkable life of part-time Redlands residents, Robert and Alma Watchorn.

 Born into the working class of Alfreton, England in 1858, Robert Watchorn was forced by his family’s poverty to begin work in the region’s coal mines at the tender age of 11.
-Watchorn endured eighteen hour shifts in dangerous conditions for the meager wage of 27 cents a day.
+Watchorn endured sometimes eighteen hour shifts in dangerous conditions for the meager wage of 27 cents a day.
 In 1880, Watchorn immigrated to America, where he found work in the coal mines of Pennsylvania.
-As a new American, Watchorn quickly became fascinated with the dramatic story of Abraham Lincoln, who had been martyred at the moment of his greatest triumph, just 15 years before.
-Watchorn saw in Lincoln the personification of the “American dream,” the ability to improve your circumstances if you are willing to study hard, work diligently, and apply yourself.
-Lincoln himself labeled this phenomenon “the right to rise.”
+Watchorn saw in America the ability to improve your circumstances if you are willing to study hard, work diligently, and apply yourself.
+Abraham Lincoln himself labeled this phenomenon “the right to rise.”

 Careers in Immigration and Oil

 Governor Pattison was then able to secure Watchorn a position in the United States Immigration Service.
 In 1905, President Roosevelt appointed him Commissioner of Immigration at Ellis Island in New York City’s harbor.
 Watchorn worked to ease the burden of those awaiting processing into America.
-In 1909, newly elected president William Howard Taft dismissed Watchorn for his pro-immigration stance.
+In 1909, newly elected president William Howard Taft chose not to reappoint Watchorn to the post.
 Watchorn joined the Union Oil Company as its treasurer.
 His own wildcatting attempts proved highly successful and he amassed a fortune with the Watchorn Oil and Gas Company.
-When Watchorn acquired the financial resources, he began purchasing books, artifacts and manuscripts associated with Lincoln’s life and times.
-An admirer of the community of Redlands, he chose the town for his winter home.
-A highly devout man, Mr. Watchorn gave freely of his wealth: chimes for churches in Redlands, Los Angeles, and La Crescenta; housing and a park in his home town of Alfreton; and Watchorn Hall at the University of Redlands.
+An admirer of the community of Redlands, he chose the town for his winter home in the 1920s.
+A highly devout man, Mr. Watchorn gave freely of his wealth: chimes for churches in Redlands, Los Angeles, and La Crescenta; housing and a park in his home town of Alfreton; and Watchorn Hall at University of Redlands.

 A Family and The Great War

-Robert shared his admiration for Lincoln with his only surviving child.
+Robert’s admiration for Lincoln may have been sparked by Ewart, who once remarked that if people in the United Kingdom understood Lincoln, they would admire him, and in turn, admire America.
 A frequent visitor with his parents to Europe, Ewart was trapped in Germany for a brief period of time in 1914 when the conflict that would become known as the Great War broke out.
-Sharing his father’s affinity for Great Britain, the young Watchorn looked forward to American involvement in the war.
 In the summer of 1916, he completed officers’ training at Monterey, CA. When President Woodrow Wilson convinced Congress to declare war on Germany in April of 1917 “in order to make the world safe for democracy,” Ewart volunteered for the US Army Air Service.
 Robert and Alma joined the war effort at home actively supporting the United War Work Campaign, fundraising for the Red Cross, YMCA, various Liberty Loan bond drives, and the Armenia and Syrian Relief fund.

 Memorial for a Fallen Son

-Seeking a way to memorialize their fallen son, the Watchorns eventually settled on the concept of building the Lincoln Memorial Shrine in their winter home of Redlands.
+Seeking ways to memorialize their fallen son, the Watchorns fostered the concept of building the Lincoln Memorial Shrine in their winter home of Redlands.
 That vision became reality in 1932, when the one-room octagonal building opened.
 In 1937, fountains and limestone walls bearing Lincoln quotations were added to the octagon.
 Over the following decades, an ever-increasing wealth of acquisitions required additional space.
-Thanks to the generosity of Lincoln and Civil War enthusiasts throughout Southern California, more than one million dollars was raised and in 1998, two beautiful wings were added to the original octagon.
+Thanks to the generosity of Lincoln and Civil War enthusiasts throughout Southern California, more than one million dollars was raised, and in 1998, two beautiful wings were added to the original octagon.